startwind/forrest/docs/formats/yaml-format.md

   - **enum-allow-custom** if set to true an option with the name <custom value> will be added.
 If this is selected the user can enter a custom value.
 Constraints still work with that combination.
   - **allowed-in-history** - If this field is set to false the command will not appear in the Forrest history.
 This can be important if some secret keys are included.
 If a parameter is type forrest_password this flag will automatically be set to false.
   - **constraints** - Constraints are used to pre-validate parameters before the actual run. [read more](#constraints--optional-)
+  - **optional** - Optional parameter are not mandatory and can be empty.
+This can be used together with the prefix and suffix option.
   - **prefix**, **suffix** - It is now possible to add a string before and after a parameter.
 This comes in handy a parameter is optional but for example a `-p` option must be only set when it is not empty.

 ## Parameter